Nath-JsnB/Internship-Assessment-2/README.md

 ## Overview

-- **MQTT sensors** publish temperature readings for each room.
+- **MQTT sensors** report on temperature of each room.
-- **Middleware** subscribes to these readings and controls room HVAC units via a **REST API**.
+- **Middleware** which is the recipient of these readings also controls HVAC in each room via a **REST API**.
-- All API endpoints are protected using **HTTP Basic Authentication**.
+- All API endpoints use **HTTP Basic Authentication**.
-- The system is robust, handling network failures, API downtime, and invalid data gracefully.
+- The system is robust which is proved by its performance in handling invalid data, network outages, and API outages.
-- **Real-Time Monitoring Dashboard:** A live web interface provides real-time visibility into every room’s temperature, HVAC status, and any error conditions.
+- **Real-Time Monitoring Dashboard:** Real time access to each room’s temperature, HVAC status, and error conditions is available via the live web interface.

 ---